 If you want DSLR quality but don’t want to carry around a heavy DSLR you should get this Sony camera.
 I really love it as it is easy to handle and takes great photos without you needing to be a professional photographer.
 This compact interchangeable Lens camera costs less than a DSLR and fits easily in your pocket.
 If you want awesome photos from your trip to Torres del Paine you will be thankful for this investment later, for sure!

-Mini Tripod – since I’m using the GoPro I cannot imagine using it without this flexible travel tripod: small, handy and useful for night shots for both cameras mentioned above.
+Mini Tripod – since I’m using the Sony cameras I cannot imagine using it without this flexible travel tripod: small, handy and useful for night shots for both cameras mentioned above.

 The eco hostel named Yagan House was my home for almost 2 weeks and is the perfect starting point for your hiking adventures.
 I liked the relaxed atmosphere and the cozy common areas – due to the interior it somehow felt more like a mountain lodge than a usual hostel.